-We are a distributor and producer of products in the technology sector.
-Seasonal work is a feature of the industry in which we operate due to peak demand on Black Friday and at Christmas.
-More information on our business is available at www.exertis.co.uk.
+We are a distributor of technology infrastructure products in the technology sector.
+Seasonal work is not a feature of the industry in which we operate.
+More information on our business is available at www.exertisenterprise.com

 We are a part of the DCC Group.
 DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
 Its headquarters are in Dublin, Ireland.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.